Close Menu

 Biography

-Cristobal Cea (1981) is a Chilean artist and educator whose work focuses on the relation between digital media, history and memory: through his multidisciplinary practice, he uses digital media and archives as a way to re-examine forgotten histories, in an intent to dismantle the persistence of the mistakes of the past in the present.
+Cristobal Cea (1981) is a Chilean artist and educator whose work focuses on the relation between digital media, history and memory: through his multidisciplinary practice, he mixes digital media and archives as a way to re-examine forgotten histories, in an intent to dismantle the persistence of the mistakes of the past in the present.

 Works such as Hawker Haunted, Fuente de Juventud or Seguidores del Diluvio critically address issues such as the persistence of fascist ideology in contemporary Chile, the inconsistencies of mixing democracy with neoliberal policies, and the decolonization of public space using 3D-Scanning as a way of imagining alternative futures.